On the number of excursion sets of planar Gaussian fields: Proof of the main results

 If $g$ is singly periodic then we can choose $y\in\R^2\backslash\{0\}$ satisfying the conditions in Definition~\ref{d:periodic} with minimum distance to the origin; we call this a \textit{periodic vector} for $g$.
 By rotating the axes we may assume that $g$ is periodic in the direction of the $x$-axis (i.e.\ $y=(y_1,0)$) so that $g$ is specified entirely by its values on $[0,y_1]\times\R$.
 This strip can be identified with the infinite cylinder $\mathcal{C}:=S^1\times\R$ under the quotient relationship that $x\sim z$ if and only if $x-z=(my_1,0)$ for some $m\in\mathbb{Z}$.
 We will often work with the compact subset $\mathcal{C}(n):=[0,y_1]\times[-n,n]$ under the same quotient relationship.
 We let $g_\mathcal{C}$ and $g_{\mathcal{C}(n)}$ denote $g$ restricted to these surfaces under the previous identification.

 We next introduce some elements of Morse theory, in particular the concept of a Morse function on a manifold; here we follow \cite{handron2002generalized}.
-The precise definition that we use for a manifold and related terms are contained in Section~\ref{s:critical points}, however we emphasise that, unless explicitly stated, a manifold $M$ may or may not have a boundary $\partial M$.
-We also emphasise that we will only ever work with $M$ being the plane $\mathbb{R}^2$, the closure of the disc $B(0,R)$, the torus $\mathbb{T}$, or the cylinders $\mathcal{C}$ and $\mathcal{C}(n)$, and so it is sufficient to bear these examples in mind.
+We emphasise that, unless explicitly stated, a manifold $M$ may or may not have a boundary $\partial M$.
+We also emphasise that we will only ever work with $M$ being the plane $\mathbb{R}^2$, the closure of the disc $B(R)$, the torus $\mathbb{T}$, or the cylinders $\mathcal{C}$ and $\mathcal{C}(n)$, and so it is sufficient to bear these examples in mind.

-\begin{definition} Let $M$ be an $n$-dimensional Riemannian manifold and $f\in C^2(M)$.
-(If $\partial M\neq\emptyset$, we take this to mean that for any coordinate chart $\textbf{x}$, the function $f\circ\textbf{x}^{-1}$ can be extended to a $C^2$ function on an open subset of $\R^n$.
+\begin{definition} Let $M$ be an $n$-dimensional Riemannian manifold and $f\in C^2_\text{loc}(M)$.
+(If $\partial M\neq\emptyset$, we take this to mean that for any coordinate chart $\mathbf{x}$, the function $f\circ\mathbf{x}^{-1}$ can be extended to a $C^2$ function on an open subset of $\R^n$.
 In particular this means that $f|_{\partial M}$ is twice continuously differentiable.)
 We say that $f$ is \textit{Morse} if the following hold (with any condition depending on $\partial M$ holding implicitly if $M$ has no boundary): \begin{enumerate} \item The critical points of $f$ and $f|_{\partial M}$ are non-degenerate; \item None of the critical points of $f$ are contained in $\partial M$; \item If $\nabla f$ is tangent to $\partial M$ at $p$ and $u$ is a unit vector normal to $\partial M$ at $p$, then $\partial_{\nabla f(p)}\partial_u f(p)\neq 0$ where $\partial_{\nabla f(p)}$ and $\partial_u$ denote the directional derivatives in the directions $\nabla f(p)$ and $u$ respectively; \item The critical points of $f$ and $f|_{\partial M}$ all occur at distinct levels. \end{enumerate} If $M$ is a manifold without boundary this simplifies to the requirement that all critical points of $f$ are non-degenerate and occur at distinct levels. \end{definition}

 We note that in the above definition $f|_{\partial M}$ is viewed as a function on the $(n-1)$-dimensional manifold $\partial M$ so that a critical point of $f|_{\partial M}$ is not necessarily a critical point of $f$.